borball/mno-upgrade-with-ztp/README.md

 ### Post upgrade

-We don't expect too many changes happen in this step, since the cluster and operators have been upgraded to 4.14, we just want to make sure the desired 4.14 policies become compliant as any other fresh-installed cluster through ZTP 4.14 policies.
+We don't expect too many changes to happen in this step, since the cluster and operators have been upgraded to 4.14, we just want to make sure the desired 4.14 policies become compliant as any other fresh-installed cluster through ZTP 4.14 policies.

 #### Update cluster label
 Update the cluster label: config-version: 4.14.
 Commit/push to git repo.

-After that the status of policies, you can see some policies were already complaint which is normal.
+After that the status of policies, you can see some policies were already compliant which is normal.

 Hub: